juancumbeq/platzi-react-with-vite-tailwind/README.md

 };
 ```

-On the other hand, the Navbar component for every Link tag sets a category in the global state `searchByCategory`, this value will be used to filter products.
+On the other hand, the Navbar component sets a category in the global state `searchByCategory` for every Link tag; this value will be used to filter products.

 Navbar: